 What is offshoring?

 Offshoring is a term that refers to a shift in production operations from a company’s domestic home to a foreign country.
 For example, a company operating in the United States might shift all or some of its production facilities to a different country.
 It could build new factories in Mexico, for instance, to handle a part of its production processes, human resource processes, or non-core activities.
-While these are some of the most common way to offshore, it is not the only way.
-A company can also “offshore” by shifting its production capabilities to another company in a different country to reduce labor costs.
+While these are some of the most common offshore services, it is not the only way.
+A company can also “offshore” by shifting its production capabilities to another company in a foreign country to reduce labor costs.
 This would be an exactly of both offshoring and outsourcing.
 The important thing to note about offshoring is that it requires a company to move its production from its domestic home to some international location.

 What about outsourcing?

 Benefits of outsourcing over offshoring?

 From an economics perspective, it makes sense for a company to outsource its operations when another company could produce the good more efficiently and cheaply while still maintaining the same levels of quality.
 Most businesses are very good at doing some things and less good at doing other things.
 With this in mind, it makes sense for those companies to focus their limited resources on their core competencies with their in-house team.
-It can behoove them to find an outsourcing partner that is able to more effectively produce those parts or provide those services that the original company struggles with.
+It can behoove them to find an outsourcing partner or service provider that is able to more effectively produce those parts or provide those services that the original company struggles with.

 This becomes much easier when one thinks about the cost savings of doing business in another country.
 Many companies choose to outsource their customer service operations because lower wages in other countries can mitigate operational costs.
 Mexico has become a common destination for outsourcing because of its growing talent pool.
 The company ultimately has to make a choice about quality over cost.
 Outsourcing is a good idea when a company will not lose out on quality of a product component or a service through their outsourcing.
 This is sometimes possible, but it is not always possible for companies looking to cut production costs.